You have no items in your shopping cart.

 Blog posts tagged with 'maintenance'

-Tips for Switchgear Maintenance and Care
+How to Prevent Equipment Failure: Tips for Switchgear Maintenance and Care

-Switchgear and circuit breakers are at the top of the list of these maintenance items.
-Yearly or bi-annual maintenance programs should include disassembly and inspection of components.
-Testing insulation for quality and contact surfaces for conductivity according to manufacturing and industry standards, as well as cleaning and lubrication of mechanical assemblies.
-This may even include complete disassembly to component level and renewal of silver, zinc and other plating.
-Upgrading of the trip unit to latest industry standards will improve both liability and flexibility because most of these trip units are adjustable through a wide range of settings.
-At NPE we stock and have a wide range of OEM trip units and also have a great working relationship with aftermarket providers, like Utility Relay and their AC Pro Trip Unit in all of its versions.
+Upgrading the trip unit to latest industry standards will improve both liability and flexibility because most of these trip units are adjustable through a wide range of settings.
+At NPE we stock and have a wide range of OEM trip units and also have a great working relationship with aftermarket providers, like Utility Relay and their AC Pro Trip Unit in all its versions.

 The lifespan of your switchgear can and should be extended through these programs as a matter of proper maintenance and budgeting.
 Maintenance and upgrades have repeatedly proven to be much more cost effective than replacement, requires less down time and doesn't disrupt other systems in the plant.